JeremiahJRRoss/FlowRun-Streamlet_TravelShaper/README.md

 **AI travel planning assistant** — fill in a form, get an opinionated briefing with flights, hotels, cultural prep, and activity picks.

 Every recommendation includes a hyperlink and an explanation of *why* it was chosen.
-The agent runs two distinct voices depending on budget mode, and the entire request flow is instrumented with Arize Phoenix for observability.
+The agent runs two distinct voices depending on budget mode, and the entire request flow is instrumented with configurable OpenTelemetry tracing for observability.

 ---